SafaS1234/Links-in-a-chain/README.md

 ## Getting Started

 ### Set Up
-Open and run in vs code (use main.cpp)
+Open and run in vs code.